UniMath/agda-unimath/src/foundation-core/singleton-induction.lagda.md

 ind-singleton-is-contr a is-contr-A B b x = tr B ((inv (contraction is-contr-A a)) ∙ (contraction is-contr-A x)) b

-compute-singleton-is-contr :
+compute-ind-singleton-is-contr :
   {l1 l2 : Level} {A : UU l1} (a : A) (is-contr-A : is-contr A)
   (B : A → UU l2) → ((ev-pt a B) ∘ (ind-singleton-is-contr a is-contr-A B)) ~ id
-compute-singleton-is-contr a is-contr-A B b = ap (λ ω → tr B ω b) (left-inv (contraction is-contr-A a))
+compute-ind-singleton-is-contr a is-contr-A B b = ap (λ ω → tr B ω b) (left-inv (contraction is-contr-A a))

 is-singleton-is-contr :